A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Agbogbloshie is the largest open food market in Accra.

 Residents and restaurants regularly pick up yam, vegetables, fruits, beef and fish here.

 Agbogbloshie market attracts people from the hinterland due its cheap food.

 Agbogbloshie Onion Market is a few yards away from the Agbogbloshie scrapyard, Accra, Ghana/ April 2019 Photo Credit: Muntaka Chasant

 According to the Food and Agriculture Organization of the United Nations (FAO) in 2016, one third of street food vendors in Accra pick up their inputs from Agbogbloshie.3

 Referring to the €5 millions facility, the German Ambassador to Ghana, Mr. Retzlaff, said, “this will be a model for e-waste recycling in Ghana”.

 Correct, this ‘could’ be a model e-waste recycling facility.
 But that is not all.

 There has been a ‘model’ e-waste recycling post inside the scrapyard since 2014.
 This new technical training center shares a wall with the Pure Earth and GreenAd 'model’ e-waste recycling facility.
 More about this below.

 Why has the ‘model’ E-waste Recycling Facility inside Agbogbloshie not been successful?

 To address the problem of the burning of electrical wires for copper recovery, Pure Earth, with local partners Green Advocacy Ghana (GreenAd) and the Greater Accra Scrap Association (GASDA) opened an e-waste recycling facility in Agbogbloshie, Accra, in 2014.

 This facility was opened with fanfare.
 A Pure Earth press release on this was titled 'Change and Hope Comes To Agbogbloshie'.

 The facility houses wire-stripping machines in blue shipping containers inside the scrapyard (photos below).
 The machines separate metals from cable plastic coatings.

-But there was a problem they did not foresee - the machines could not process the small diameter cables that are regularly incinerated in the open in and around the Agbogbloshie scrapyard for copper recovery.
+But there was a problem they did not foresee (a simple data collection would have revealed this but they did not bother, just threw money at the problem) - the machines could not process the small diameter cables that are regularly incinerated in the open in and around the Agbogbloshie scrapyard to recover the copper inside.

 Separated large diameter plastic coatings at the Agbogbloshie Recycling Center at Agbogbloshie, Ghana/ March 2019 Photo Credit: Muntaka Chasant